 Introduction

 During his storied career, James Harvey Hylton stood as the physical embodiment of the term “independent driver”.
-The on-track performances recorded during his career are without question the most competitive of any independent driver in NASCAR’s top series.
-Hylton spent the overwhelming majority of his career participating with minimal funding but was still able to finish second in the NASCAR Monster Energy Cup standings on three different occasions.
+The on-track performances recorded during his career are without question the most competitive of any independent driver in the history of the NASCAR CUP series.
+Hylton spent the overwhelming majority of his career with minimal funding but was still able to finish second in NASCAR CUP standings on three different occasions.
 During the 12 year period between 1966 and 1977, he finished in the top-ten in driver points standings on 10 occasions.

-Hylton continually stood up for his fellow competitors during the lean years of the sport.
+Heroically, Hylton stood up for his fellow competitors during the lean years of the sport.
 In 1971, he pushed for the inclusion of his fellow independent drivers in NASCAR’s “Winner’s Circle” program.
-When this program was implemented for the 1972 season, drivers in the top-25 in 1971 points standing received $250 for short track races and $500 for races at tracks a mile or over in length.
-This helped the NASCAR Monster Energy Cup recover from the low car counts of the 1971 season and stand strong for the upcoming energy crisis.
+When this program was implemented for the 1972 season, drivers in the top-25 in 1971 points standing received $250 for short track races and $500 for races at tracks a mile or greater in length.
+This helped the NASCAR CUP recover from the low car counts of the 1971 season and stand strong to weather the upcoming 1974 energy crisis.

 Jeffery Moore Droke